The Misfit of Demon King Academy: Characters

 Misha's elder twin sister.
 She is the original descendant of Ivis Necron (one of the seven Elder Demon Emperors) and is known as the Witch of Destruction due to her Demon Eyes of Destruction.
+She also loves Anos due to him saving Misha.
+However, she tends to be a tsundere about her feelings.
+She gets extremely flustered when Anos gets close or compliments her demon eyes of destruction.